 UL Listed products are required to carry a marking to identify the Listed company.
 This identification can consist of the company name (or an important portion thereof), a trade name or trademark, or the Listee’s UL file number.
 Identification of the Listee appears on the product itself or, in some cases, on the smallest unit container in which a product is shipped.
-An index of trade names and trademarks is also included in UL’s Online Certifications Directory.

 A UL Listed product was modified in the field.
 Does this void the Listing?

 An authorized use of the UL Mark is the manufacturer’s declaration that the product was manufactured in accordance with all applicable requirements, and was in compliance with those requirements when it was shipped from the factory.
 When a UL Listed product is modified, retrofitted or altered in any way after it leaves the factory, it is not possible for UL to confirm that the product continues to meet the applicable certification safety requirements unless the field modifications are specifically investigated by UL.
 It is the responsibility of the Authority Having Jurisdiction to assess the acceptability of the modifications or to determine if the modifications are significant enough to require one of UL’s Field Engineering Services staff to evaluate the modified product.
 UL can assist the AHJ in making this determination.
 For information on UL field evaluations click here.

 A UL Listed product overheated and showed charring on the enclosure.
 Is UL interested in this?